London's FTSE 100 falls on COVID-19 risks; Signature Aviation surges | Business

 Britain's chief medical adviser warned that the next few weeks of the COVID-19 pandemic will be the worst as the new, highly-infectious variants of the virus rampage across the country.
 Global coronavirus cases surpassed 90 million, as nations continue to scramble to procure vaccines and extend or reinstate lockdowns to fight new virus variants.

-Signature Aviation jumped 6% after Global Infrastructure Partners, the co-owner of London's Gatwick Airport, said that it reached an agreement to buy the company for about $4.63 billion, trumping an approach from Blackstone Group.
+Signature Aviation jumped 6% after Global Infrastructure Partners, the former owner of London's Gatwick Airport, said that it reached an agreement to buy the company for about $4.63 billion, trumping an approach from Blackstone Group.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)